KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/CONTRIBUTING.md

 2. Re-run the affected pipeline stages (or `node --run all`) to rebuild the real datasets.
 3. Execute `node --run release:validate` again.
 Keep iterating until the exit code is zero.

-Document regressions or schema updates in [`docs/pipeline-refactor-roadmap.md`](pipeline-refactor-roadmap.md).
+Document regressions or schema updates in [`docs/architecture.md`](architecture.md) and [`docs/pipeline/orchestrator-cli-reference.md`](pipeline/orchestrator-cli-reference.md).
 For tricky cases, open an Issue so downstream consumers are aware of the contract change.

 ## Maintaining schemas